Ordinary Time: September 29th

 - when the daily events of life, which have nothing or little to do with our progressive maturing on the journey towards Christ are read schematically or simplistically, indeed childishly, so as to ascribe all setbacks to the devil and all success to the Guardian Angels.
 The practice of assigning names to the Holy Angels should be discouraged, except in the cases of Gabriel, Raphael and Michael whose names are contained in Holy Scripture.

 - Also read All About the Angels.

 - Memorize the prayer to St. Michael the Archangel.
-Although no longer formally recited after Mass, our Holy Father John Paul II has encouraged us to recite this prayer daily.
+Although no longer formally recited after Mass, Pope St. John Paul II has encouraged us to recite this prayer daily.
 Read about this prayer.
-Here is the Regina Caeli message from April 24, 1994 during which the pope encouraged this prayer.
+Here is the Regina Caeli message from April 24, 1994 during which the Pope encouraged this prayer.

 - In honor of St. Gabriel, Learn the Angelus and recite it daily.
 Traditionally, the prayer is prayed at the 6:00 and 12:00 hours (am and pm).
 There is a partial indulgence attached to those who pray this prayer.

 - Read the Book of Tobit for the story of St. Raphael helping Tobit and Tobias.

 - Catholic Encyclopedia: St. Gabriel

 - Catholic Encyclopedia: St. Michael